Panchatcharam/Mapapp/README.md

 # TODO
-* Add unit testframework
+* Add unit testframework such as Mocha and Karma
-* Show asterik while keying in password.
+* Show asterisk while keying in password.
 * Calculate the distance between your current location and most popular locations
 * Merge the locations which are with in 10km distance
+* Create an intance per user on the database